Science Field Trips in Connecticut

 White Memorial is the largest wildlife refuge in Connecticut.
 Grab a bird checklist in the Nature Museum or go to their website for a copy and hit the trails.
 One of the most popular trails, the Little Pond Boardwalk allows visitors to walk through a wetland environment on a 1.2 mile raised wooden walkway.
 Other activities at the Center include: camping, biking, horseback riding, skiing, snowshoeing, boating, canoeing, kayaking, fishing, and orienteering.
 There is a Nature Museum, a variety of school and birthday party programs, as well as rental facilities.

 The Yale Peabody Museum, a part of the dino trail, has a number of exhibits, events and programs to offer learners of all ages.
-From exhibits such as the Great Hall of Dinosaurs, The Hall of Mammalian Evolution, and The Hall of Native American Cultures, to their newest addition, David Friend Hall, a gorgeous gallery of minerals, the permanent collections are amazing.
+From exhibits such as the Great Hall of Dinosaurs and The Hall of Mammalian Evolution, and to their newest addition, David Friend Hall, a gorgeous gallery of minerals, the permanent collections are amazing.
 There are also temporary exhibits and special programs, some especially for educators, so check back often to see what's going on.